 In Dungeons and Dragons and FFG’s Star Wars we have essentially 3 main choices to make which silos and limits all of the other choices within them.
-Dungeons and Dragons has: Race, Background, and Class; Star Wars has Race, Specialization (Career) and that is really it.
+Dungeons and Dragons has effictively 3: Race, Background, and Class; whereas Star Wars has as 2: Race, Specialization (Career) and that is really it.
 Skills (Talents), which are the most important part of those characters are contained within those silos.

 For more optimized characters in both systems a race would be chosen to enhance your class/specialization, so you kinda need to know your specialization before your choose your race, for this choice is highly interdependent.

-If we attempt a truly organic character discovery through play outside of character ‘class’ structure such as discovering skills and talents then the character discovery process might end up organically creating a character that cannot be created within the existing class system.
+If we attempt a truly organic character discovery through play outside of character ‘class’ structure such as discovering skills and talents then the character discovery process might end up organically creating a character that cannot be created within a system which is heavily silo’ed.
 With the challenges that the character is given before a “class” is chosen may create a skill or ability combination which cannot be created through the existing “class” silos.

 So, in order for this to work in some way, we need a way to create a more organic level of character discovery that will still allow class discovery and skill/ability discovery to be valid.
 Easier said than done – giving a heavily siloed crunchy system some advantages of a more narrative and classless system.